 This includes the Python (a corkscrew roller-coaster), Joris en Draak (a classical wooden roller-coaster), De Vliegende Hollander (a water-coaster) and the recent Baron 1898 (a dive coaster).
 The new Max & Moritz ride is a dual track family roller-coaster.

 Fata Morgana is a dark indoor ride based on an Eastern Palace theme.

 Come evening the park is lit up with beautiful illuminations.
 Aquanura is a water fountain light show played to musical melodies.

 You can get a paper map of the Efteling park at the entrance.
 Otherwise you can download the Efteling app which has an interactive map showing the current waiting times on rides around the park and gives the times of shows.

 There are multiple restaurants around the park.
 On our previous visit the park was very busy and there were long queues in some of the restaurants and at the toilets.

-Efteling also offers the option to stay in the Efteling Bosrijk holiday village which is about 10 minutes walk from the theme park.
+There is also the option to stay in the Efteling Bosrijk holiday village which is about 10 minutes walk from the theme park.